robbelroot/rskibbe.IO.Ports/rskibbe.IO.Ports/docs/readme.md

 A simple package to extend SerialPort communication by adding some async helper methods.

 # Getting started
-After Installation, just go ahead and import the corresponding namespace:
+After installation, just go ahead and import the corresponding namespace:

 **C#**